 After a lot of taste-testing I think Gaby’s has the best enchiladas verdes in town.
 The chiles rellenos are fantastic too!

 Gaby’s is in the Centro Histórico of Puerto Vallarta, a great place to stop if you’re doing the Art Walk.
+In 2019 they have started offering cooking classes – something to think about!

-Wait until you see the ‘salsas al lado’ (sauces on the side) – my favourite was the mango habanero salsa on the right.
+Of course, you can get great tacos pastor everywhere.
+But Takos shines when you see the ‘salsas al lado’ (sauces on the side) – my favourite was the mango habanero salsa on the right.

 Pancho’s Takos is on Basilio Badillo with it’s wide sidewalk and plethora of restaurants and high-end shops.